mattvwong/MovieCover/README.md

 # MovieCover
-Search movie covers
+Search movie covers -
-Using Jquery to access the OMDBAPI API
-And display search queries with movie covers
+using Jquery to access the OMDBAPI API and display search queries with movie covers